brain-score/candidate_models/README.md

 ### Troubleshooting
 ###### Could not find a version that satisfies the requirement brain-score
 pip has trouble when dependency links are private repositories (as is the case now for brain-score).
-To circumvent, install brain-score by hand before installing candidate_models: `pip install git+https://github.com/dicarlolab/brain-score`.
+To circumvent, install brain-score by hand before installing candidate_models:
+`pip install --process-dependency-links git+https://github.com/dicarlolab/brain-score`.

 ###### Could not find a version that satisfies the requirement tensorflow
 TensorFlow doesn't always catch up with newer Python versions.